QubesOS/qubes-doc/UserFaq.md

 ### Q: Can I install Qubes on a system without VT-x?

 Yes.
-Xen doesn't use VT-x (not AMD-v) for PV guests virtualization (it uses ring0/3 separation instead).
+Xen doesn't use VT-x (nor AMD-v) for PV guests virtualization (it uses ring0/3 separation instead).
 But, of course, without VT-x, you will also not have VT-d -- see the next question.

 ### Q: Can I install Qubes on a system without VT-d?